speciationgenomics/speciationgenomics.github.io/_pages/RawReadsExploration.md

 # Because we do not want to type the fastqc command many times, we will use a for loop
 for PREFIX in RAD1 RAD2 Novaseq.R2 Novaseq.R1
 do
-fastqc -o ./ /home/data/fastq/${PREFIX}.fastq.gz
+fastqc -o ./ /home/data/fastq/$PREFIX.fastq.gz
 done
 ```

 Now, we need to download the html files to the local computer for visualization.
-To download files, mac and linux users can use the command `scp`, Windows users can use `FileZilla` [(see instructions here)](https://speciationgenomics.github.io/logging_on/).
-You can then open the html file with any internet browser.
+To download files, we will use the command `scp`.

 Here some [slides](https://github.com/speciationgenomics/presentations/blob/master/fastqc_interpretation.pdf) on interpreting fastqc html output.